TechnicalWebAnalytics/dataLayer-shopify/README.md

 ## Pages / Actions & Variables Guide

+### Pages / Actions
+The Page types and descriptions the dataLayer will exist.

+### Variables
+All information the dataLayer is able to extract and the pages they can be extracted from.

 You can access the full list *[here](https://docs.google.com/spreadsheets/d/1SB96_v8dwNMGy-GlVJ7DkrmXrezaBYI5V6MLmD-FF8Q/edit?usp=sharing)*.

 ## GTM Pages & Variables Import